pointbazaar/configuration/README.md

 # configuration

-configuration and install scripts
+configuration and install scripts for debian

-the preferred desktop distro is
-Ubuntu